SymfonyCasts/EasyAdminBundle/sfcasts/dashboard.md

 So to log in, if you open `src/DataFixtures/AppFixtures`, I have a bunch of dummy users in the database.
 There is a super admin, a normal admin, and then somebody known as a moderator.
 We'll talk more about those later, when we get deeper into how to secure different parts of your admin with different roles.

-I'll log in with "admin@example.com"... password "admin password"...
+I'll log in with `admin@example.com`... password adminpass`, and... beautiful!

 And... beautiful!
 Now we're back to our dashboard!